kurron/sqrl-experiment/README.md

 As you can see, I've decided to base the key pair on the provided realm instead of the domain name like Steve does.
 The thinking there is that this allows endpoints to change slightly over time and keep the identity intact.
 As long as the realm remains constant, you could move the entire site to another domain and things should still work.

+Another deviation is in the use of the HMAC.
+Steve appears to want to use the HMAC as a source of randomness when generating the key pair.
+I haven't been able to figure out how to do that with the Java APIs so my compromise is to use the HMAC as the identifier instead of the public key.